 Explanation Cranes need shallow edges to access water and roost.
 Farmers adjust dam water levels to suit current cropping or grazing and at times, aesthetic requirements.
 Over several years one farm dam roost has varied from over 1,000 Sarus to only 2.

 4 | To remove 124 Sarus from Hasties Swamp National Park

 ← Hasties Swamp, Atherton Tablelands.
 124 Sarus landed on 2 October, 2004 (cranesnorth)

 Explanation Many criticise this small wetland National Park surrounded by farming and urban pressures, but few offer solutions and funds are limited.
 It is a tiny remnant of more extensive swampy woodlands now largely cleared and drained for building or agriculture.
 Apart from the general health of the swamp, more direct threats to cranes include weeds, feral pigs, and dogs.

 5 | To remove 58 Sarus Cranes from Mareeba Wetlands

 - Delay effects of weed management program

-← Pandanus Lagoon, Mareeba Wetlands before grazing was removed.
-58 Sarus landed on 2 October, 2004 (cranesnorth)
+Pandanus Lagoon at Mareeba Wetlands, Dry season.
+58 Sarus landed on 2 October, 2004 (cranesnorth) →

 Explanation This created wetland complex is managed for non-profit education, environment and tourism.
 Water levels can be raised and lowered to simulate natural wetland conditions, or to provide a refuge for selected species in very wet (or very dry) years.
-However since cattle grazing was removed, weed and pasture species have invaded lagoon shores.
+If cattle grazing is removed, weed and pasture species invade lagoon shores.
 Control plans are underway, but assuming these take a few years to succeed..